SOC 2 Type 1 vs Type 2: Which Should You Choose?

 PRO TIP: If you’re short on time and resources, a Type 1 report can quickly show clients you’re secure and help close the deal.

 Organizations handling sensitive customer data and seeking long-term assurance should aim for a Type 2 report.
-It offers proof that your controls work effectively over time and signals to enterprise clients that your security practices are reliable and mature.
+It offers proof that your internal controls work effectively over time and signals to enterprise clients that your security practices are reliable and mature.

 SOC 2 Type 1 evaluates the design of your controls at a specific moment, while SOC 2 Type 2 assesses both the design and effectiveness of those controls over a set period (typically 3-12 months).